soluble-io/soluble-mediatools/README.md

 ### Recipes

-> The following examples assumes that the `VideoConvert` service
+> The following examples assumes that the `Video\ConvertServiceInterface`
 > is already configured *(generally the services will be available through
 > a psr-11 compatible container or through framework integration...
 > See [configuration](#configuration) section for more info)*